dim-lang/dim/README.md

 # coli

-coli - a modern, object oriented, high performance programming language.
+coli - a modern, object-oriented, high performance programming language.

 ## Why coli?

+coli is a programming language crossed multiple platforms with friendly features and high performance.
+Grammar is designed combining object-oriented and functional programming, compact memory layout based on [LLVM](https://llvm.org/) backend, compile or interpret as needed.
+Here're themes we want to introduce coli:

+#### Object-Oriented
+#### Functional Programming
+#### Garbage Collection
+#### Thread

+## How to write?

 Here is an example.